thegisdev/leaflet-pgrouting-geoserver/README.md

 We will simply use distance as the costing factor.
 Note you can also use other parameters like type of road, traffice etc..

-**Precalculate distance to save geoserver from calculating on each request**
+**Precalculate distance to save geoserver from calculating on each request:**

 **Add Distance Column**